Sign In / Sign Out

-Biomedical informatics combines information technology, data science and knowledge to improve patient health.
-The program will educate undergraduate students in the informatics knowledge and skills so important in today's health care industry.
+Biomedical informatics combines information technology, data science and knowledge for improvement in patient health care.
+The program educates undergraduate students in the informatics knowledge and skills that are so important in today's health care industry.

 The program will enable graduates to improve the quality of patient health care and reduce the cost of it by consolidating patient health history and interventions across hospitals and clinics; providing the right information about patient health to clinicians; and, reducing clinical errors and waste.
 They will be able to minimize the number of hospital visits by managing and monitoring a patient's clinical condition at home, and they will be able to shorten hospital stays and improve the patient hospital experience by providing the patient with faster access to resources.

-Graduates will be able to evaluate a patient's condition; make an early detection of disease; support the clinician in making a better, more precise diagnosis and prognosis; plan a treatment for the patient's disease; and, track the disease progression.
+Graduates will be able to evaluate a patient's condition; make an early detection of disease; support the clinician in making a better, more precise diagnosis and prognosis; plan a treatment for the patient's disease; and track disease progression.

 Earn your BS in Biomedical Informatics and MS in Biomedical Informatics quicker through our new 4+1 ACCELERATED DEGREE PROGRAM.

 With the Health Solutions Core Advantage, we've designed a set of core courses that contain the knowledge, skills, and attributes that will make you a strongly-desired and remarkably-effective health professional.
 Learn more.